methminug/Learn-A-Flower/README.md

 # Learn A Flower App

-A Flutter application that helps anyone learn about flowers!
+A mobile application to help anyone learn about flowers! 🌻

 ## Technologies Used